Top

 Pharmacy Dispensing Mistakes

 Pharmacies play a crucial role in the healthcare system, serving as the final checkpoint before medications reach patients.
 Dispensing mistakes, such as giving out the wrong medication or incorrect dosage, can have dire consequences.
-These errors can occur due to misread prescriptions, labeling mistakes, or simple human error.
+These errors can occur due to misread prescriptions, labeling mistakes, or simply human error.
 Pharmacists and pharmacy technicians must meticulously check and double-check prescriptions, maintain clear communication with prescribers, and provide comprehensive patient education to minimize the risk of such errors and ensure the safety of their patients.

 Communication Failures in Patient Care